RavenKing-cloud/timeline-creator-adv/readme.md

   - [x] pop out display with image and (live edit*)
     - [x] delete button with confirmation
     - [x] make the display update and reload when event is edited and saved
+- [ ] fix single line list encoder to be a function in src
 - [ ] modify render code to prevent overlapping
   - [ ] event overlap
   - [ ] year text overlap